 How to Be a Great Teacher

-Of course, interest in the profession is not enough to solidify your future as a great, or even good teacher.
-You’ll need several other qualifications—some of them you may already have while others you’ll have to earn before you can even think about taking center stage in one of our country’s classrooms.
+Of course, interest in the profession is not enough to solidify your future as a great, or even effective teacher.
+Teachers will need several other qualifications to create an effective learning environment—some of them you may already have while others you’ll have to earn before you can even think about taking center stage in one of our country’s classrooms.
 In this section, we’ll discuss how to become a teacher and a few of the qualities of a good teacher that you’ll either need to have or quickly develop before taking on the noble profession of a teacher.

 A Bachelor’s Degree in Education

-There are various types of education bachelor’s degree plans to choose from depending on the grade level and subject you want to teach.
+There are various types of education to master in your own learning process to become a great teacher.
+There are several bachelor’s degree plans to choose from depending on the grade level and subject you want to teach.
 Popular concentrations for these programs include: